awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

    aws elb describe-load-balancer-policies
    ```

-   For information about the configuration for the predefined security policies, see [Predefined SSL Security Policies](elb-security-policy-table.md)\.
+   For information about the configuration for the predefined security policies, see [Predefined SSL security policies](elb-security-policy-table.md)\.

 1. Use the following [create\-load\-balancer\-policy](https://docs.aws.amazon.com/cli/latest/reference/elb/create-load-balancer-policy.html) command to create an SSL negotiation policy using one of the predefined security policies that you described in the previous step: